mozartspa/mobx-form/website/docs/getting-started/create-form.md

 - is a thin wrapper around `useField`;
 - requires a `name` prop with the name of the field;
 - requires `children` prop to be a function the receives as input the `field` instance (exactly the same returned by `useField`);
-- uses the React Context created by `<Form />` to understand which form instance it belongs to.
+- uses the FormContext created by `<Form />` to understand which form instance it belongs to.

 ## Custom Input component